mikemorris12/UTCDW_Guidebook/Chapter1/section1.1_python_env.md

 # 1.1 Setting Up Your Python Environment

 The programming language used in the UTCDW is the latest version of Python 3, with the Anaconda3 package/environment manager.
-This guide will assume basic familiarity with Python, but not necessarily the packages used for analysis.
+The Guidebook assumes basic familiarity with Python, but not necessarily all of the packages used for analysis.
 If you do not have Python/Anaconda installed on your machine, [you can follow the instructions here](https://docs.anaconda.com/anaconda/install/).

 Once you have Anaconda installed, you must create an environment in which you will install all the necessary packages.
 Because one of the packages you need to install (ec3, used for downloading weather station observational data from Environment and Climate Change Canada) is a custom package from a personal channel, the following commands will need to be run for conda to be able to find the package: